Gayatri-2017/UdacityDataEngineeringNanodegree/Project-1 Data Modelling with Postgres/README.md

 After using any of these notebooks, make sure to `Restart Kernel` so that the connection to the database is released.

+NOTE:

-NOTE: You will not be able to run `test.ipynb`, `etl.ipynb`, or `etl.py` until you have run `create_tables.py` at least once to create the sparkifydb database, which these other files connect to.
+1. You will not be able to run `test.ipynb`, `etl.ipynb`, or `etl.py` until you have run `create_tables.py` at least once to create the sparkifydb database, which these other files connect to.

-[Optional] Provide example queries and results for song play analysis.
+2. You can check out some of the Analytical queries and Data Integrity queries in the `test.ipynb` Jupyter Notebook